GustavoExel/PyEFVLib/README.md

 ---
-## 4. PyEFVLib Classes - Non Geometrical Entities
+## 4. PyEFVLib Classes - Non-Geometrical Entities

 Besides grid entities generation that facilitates the solution of PDEs, PyEFVLib also offers some I/O classes, some of which are integrated with other I/O libraries such as [meshio](https://github.com/nschloe/meshio).